-Community colleges have more flexibility in how their general education classes are designed and also offer different educational paths like certifications, workforce training, and associate degrees.
+Community colleges have more flexibility in how their general education classes are designed and also offer different educational paths, like certifications, workforce training, and associate degrees.
 This variety makes assessment more complicated.
 “We have about 39 transfer programs that run the gamut — industrial programs, medical programs, culinary arts programs.
 Finding ways to assess those programs, which have a lot of high-contact hours, can be challenging,” says Jill Millard, Associate Vice President of Planning & Institutional Effectiveness at South Piedmont Community College.

 Smaller class sizes can also pose a planning issue.
-“We cannot assess on a yearly basis because we might only have four or five graduates in any given program, so it puts a new spin on assessment and makes us really think about how we can assess our programs and our student progress,” states Kathy Adair, Director of Development & Assessment and Social Science Department Chair at Bay Mills Community College.
+“We cannot assess on a yearly basis because we might only have four or five graduates in any given program, so it puts a new spin on assessment and makes us really think about how we can assess our programs and our student progress,” states Kathy Adair, Director of Development and Assessment and Social Science Department Chair at Bay Mills Community College.

 Assessment for Adjunct Faculty